How to create an online course when you already know the subject

 This is also your completion lever.
 Self-paced courses commonly report completion below 15 percent.
 Structured, accountable courses report up to 70 percent.
 The difference is largely whether the student acts between lessons.
 One real action per module does more for completion than another video.
 For the full version, see how to structure a course people actually finish.

+Publish a tight, complete first version to a small group, then let real students show you what to fix.
 Your first version will not be perfect, and trying to make it perfect before launch is just another way to never launch.
-Ship a tight, complete first version to a small group, and let real students show you what to fix.

 The shortcut, said plainly